Nathaniel G. S. Hart: Military service and death

 During the First Battle of Frenchtown on January 18, 1813, the American forces under Lt.
 Colonel William Lewis were successful in forcing the retreat of the small British force stationed there.
 The British commander of the Fort Malden garrison in Amherstburg, Colonel Henry Procter, made plans to take back Frenchtown and he ordered troops to the area.

 On the morning of January 22, 1813, Procter's forces, including hundreds of Indian warriors, attacked the American troops and overwhelmed the right flank of regulars under Winchester, forcing him and much of the general staff to surrender.
-The Kentucky militia under the command of Major George Madison on the left flank fought on and thought the flag of truce presented by the enemy was a British flag of surrender.
+The Kentucky militia under the command of Major George Madison on the left flank fought on and thought the flag of truce presented by the British was a flag of surrender.
 During this second Battle of Frenchtown, 397 Americans were killed.
 Hart was wounded and was among the 547 survivors who surrendered to Procter upon orders of Winchester.
 Not many more than 30 Kentucky troops escaped death or capture.

-William Elliott, Hart's former Princeton classmate who had become a Captain in the British Army, promised the wounded man safe passage to Fort Malden, (Note: According to Pierre Berton's War of 1812 (Page 406), Elliott's mother was Shawnee and he was raised among the Indians.) but did not carry out his pledge.
-Elliot borrowed a horse, bridle and saddle from Major Benjamin Franklin Graves, an American officer, promising to send help to the American wounded, but none arrived.
+William Elliott, Hart's former Princeton classmate who had become a captain in the British Army, promised the wounded man safe passage to Fort Malden, (Note: According to Pierre Berton's War of 1812 (Page 406), Elliott's mother was Shawnee and he was raised among the Indians.) but did not carry out his pledge.
+Elliot borrowed a horse, bridle and saddle from American Major Benjamin Franklin Graves, promising to send help to the American wounded, but none arrived.
 Acting American captain William Caldwell wrote the next month that he heard Elliott tell General Winchester and Major Madison that "the Indians were very excellent surgeons (and ought to kill all the officers and men)."
 In one official letter, the eye-witness says that Elliott's broken promise included an offer to take Hart in Elliott's "own sleigh to Malden that evening" and that Hart could stay at Elliott's home for his recovery.